Amounts and payment of Family Allowance

 - the family situation (single-parent or two-parent)

-Monthly amount for a handicapped child
+Yearly amounts for a handicapped child –

-Your first child assistance payment
+Your first Family Allowance payment

-Child assistance can be paid to only one person in the family.
+Family Allowance can be paid to only one person in the family.
 In the case of shared custody, the amount is divided and paid to both parents, according to the payment frequency (quarterly or monthly) chosen by each parent.

-The Régie makes the child assistance payment on the 1st working day of each quarter, that is, four times a year:
+1st working day of each quarter, that is, four times a year:

 - in July for July, August and September